search icon

 When a lawsuit is filed against a business, a process server delivers notice to the company’s registered agent.
 The registered agent’s address appears in public records, making it accessible for this purpose.
 A P.O. box or virtual address would not allow for hand delivery, which is why those options do not meet state requirements.

-For businesses operating in multiple states, this requirement also applies to those other states.
-A company must appoint a registered agent with a physical presence in each state where it operates.
-An agent located only in the home state doesn’t satisfy this obligation.
+For businesses operating in multiple states, this requirement also applies to those other states; that’s why a business needs to designate a new agent with a physical presence in each state it expands into.
+The business’s original agent (located in their home state) usually doesn’t satisfy this obligation.
+To avoid hiring half a dozen different agents, many multi-state businesses opt to hire a registered agent service.

 In most states, business owners can designate a registered agent who’s an individual resident of the state or a business entity that’s authorized to do business there.
-Regardless of the type of agent selected, the agent must be available at the registered office during normal business hours.
+Regardless of which type of agent a business selects, its agent needs to be present and available at their listed registered office address during normal business hours.

 Professional registered agent services address this challenge by maintaining staffed offices.
-These services help ensure someone is always available to receive service of process and official notices.
+These services help ensure someone is always available to receive service of process and official notices personally.
+If a registered agent isn’t available during business hours, they might miss a service of process notice.
+That can lead to a default judgment because the business can’t defend itself without notice of that legal action.

 For example, in the case of Andover Senior Care, LLC v.
 Called To Care Invs.
 Kan.
 LLC, the court upheld a substantial judgment after the defendant failed to maintain a registered agent available to accept service of process.
 The court found that the plaintiff made reasonable attempts to serve notice, whereas the defendant was unable to meet its obligation to maintain an accessible agent.

-Businesses that don’t maintain agents with a physical presence during normal business hours could face similar consequences.
+Businesses that don’t maintain agents with a physical presence (or business owners who lapse while fulfilling this role themselves) during normal business hours could face similar consequences.

-A business must obtain consent from its registered agent before designating them as its registered agent.
-An owner cannot list an individual or company as an agent without that party’s agreement.
+A business generally needs to obtain consent from its registered agent before designating them as its registered agent.
+An owner shouldn’t list an individual or company as an agent without that party’s agreement.

 States handle consent differently.
 Wyoming requires registered agents to sign a “Consent to Appointment by Registered Agent” as part of the Articles of Organization, and filings without this consent are rejected.
 Meanwhile, Texas doesn’t require the registered agent to sign the Certificate of Formation; instead, the person executing the form affirms that the registered agent has consented to the appointment.
 Other states may also have slightly different approaches.

 The initial agent must consent to their appointment, as do any replacement agents that the business may use later on.
-This ensures that the agent is aware of the responsibility and prepared to meet statutory requirements.
+This ensures that the agent is aware of their responsibility.
+That way, they’ll be prepared to meet statutory requirements.

 Requiring consent helps protect all of the parties involved.
 It prevents unwanted appointments, reduces the risk of incorrect address information, and helps ensure that legal notices are received and forwarded.

 Some states have more detailed requirements than just designating an agent with a physical presence during standard business hours.
-Because these rules vary, it is essential to review state guidance before appointing a registered agent.
+Because these rules vary, it’s essential to review state guidance before appointing a registered agent.

 For example, Colorado requires individual registered agents to provide a valid state-issued ID or complete an address verification process.
 These measures are intended to reduce fraud.
 Virginia limits individual registered agents to members of the Virginia State Bar or members of the company’s management team, such as directors or LLC members.